The Black (Asking Alexandria album): Composition

-Ben Bruce has stated that The Black will feature influences of Guns N' Roses and Van Halen just as influences from modern bands such as Avenged Sevenfold and Slipknot.
-Furthermore, he has stated that the new album will contain "some huge arena rock songs".
+Ben Bruce stated that The Black was influenced by Guns N' Roses and Van Halen just as much as modern bands such as Avenged Sevenfold and Slipknot, and contained "some huge arena rock songs".

-According to Stoff, he will maintain his vocalistic style without imitating Danny Worsnop, trying to distinguish himself from his predecessor.
+According to Stoff, he aimed to maintain his distinct vocal style without imitating Danny Worsnop, trying to distinguish himself from his predecessor.

 Release and promotion

 Prior to the announcement of their forthcoming album, their first single "I Won't Give In" was released on YouTube on 26 May 2015, officially declaring Denis Stoff as the band's new lead singer.
 The second single was "Undivided", which was previously leaked a few days before the actual release date, but was officially released on 25 September 2015.

-Later in December 2015 the band announced the title of their upcoming album to be The Black, also confirming the release date as being 25 March 2016.
+Later in December 2015, the band announced the title of their upcoming album to be The Black, also confirming the release date as being 25 March 2016.

 In January 2016, Ben Bruce launched a poll on his Twitter page, offering the possibility of the band releasing a new song in anticipation of the British Invasion tour with Welsh heavy metal band Bullet for My Valentine in the United States between February and March 2016.
 Due to the poll's results unanimously requesting that the single be released, the band's self-titled third single from the album, "The Black" was premiered on BBC Radio 1 on 31 January 2016, with a music video being released for the single on the following day, along with an iTunes release on 30 March 2016.
 The song is a slight variation on the band's signature sound, featuring melodic vocals from guitarist Ben Bruce.

 A music video for "Let It Sleep" was released on 4 March 2016.
 Following this, the song "Here I Am" premiered on Octane (Sirius XM) Radio on 8 March 2016.

-Reception

 Critical reception

 The Black received positive reviews from music critics.
 The album holds a 90/100 rating on Metacritic, signifying 'universal acclaim' based on 4 reviews.
 The Music Melting Pot gave The Black an overwhelmingly positive score of 92% saying The Black is the Asking Alexandria album we’ve all been waiting for without ever even knowing it.
 Asking Alexandria have taken the ongoing story of their evolution, and added a triumphant transitional chapter.'
-The Metalist praised Stoff's vocals comparing him to former vocalist Danny Worsnop.

-However, Broken Arrow gave it a more mixed review, stating that the album 'goes downhill after the first few songs', giving it a 6/10 overall.
+The Metalist praised Stoff's vocals comparing him to former vocalist Danny Worsnop.Broken Arrow gave it a more mixed review, stating that the album 'goes downhill after the first few songs', giving it a 6/10 overall.
 Ultimate Guitar also gave it a 2.5/5 stars, criticising some of the lyrics and musicianship.